 Video evidence reshapes jobsite culture by:

-Eliminating ambiguity about responsibilities and actions
+Reducing ambiguity about responsibilities and actions

-Encouraging compliance through consistent monitoring
+Encouraging protocol adherence through consistent monitoring

 Rewarding good practices with documented proof